-I had not seen or talked to Heinrich in more than a decade but chatting with her that day felt like we’ve parted just a week ago.
+I haven’t seen or spoken to Rich in more than a decade but chatting with her that day felt like we’ve parted just a week ago.
 It’s was like the old times, and of course, we talked about the old times – high school.
-Heinrich even brought some old pictures which brought back a lot of memories.
-We both agreed that we didn’t have many friends back then, but having each other, and Len, as best friends, was more than enough to make high school a great experience.
+Rich was carrying with her some old photographs which brought back a lot of memories for both of us.
+We talked about how we didn’t have many friends back then, but having each other, and Len, as best friends, was more than enough to make high school a great experience.

 So, here are the pictures!
-The first one was us – Len, Heinrich and me.
-Don’t be fooled by our seemingly demure pose here.
-These Charlie’s Angels had rough adventures in the sea, in the forest and even in the backyard of the school.
+That’s us – Len, Rich and me.
+Don’t be fooled by our demure pose here.
+These Charlie’s Angels had rough adventures in the sea, in the forest and even at the school backyard.

-The next one was Len and Heinrich with our science teacher, Mrs. Alteza, and Pots and Arnold.
-Pots also lives in LA with her family.
-We met up with them in Disneyland and Universal Walk earlier that week.
-It was super nice to her again after so many years.
+The next one was Len and Rich with our science teacher, Mrs. Alteza, and Pots and Arnold.
+Pots lives in LA with her family.
+We met up with them in Disneyland and Universal Walk earlier.
+It was super nice to see her again after so many years.

-Ah this one was probably taken before we took off to one of our camping trips.
-Oooh look at those high-waist jeans, which I was quite sure were fashionable at that time.
+This one was probably taken before we took off to one of our Girl Scout camping trips.
+Oooh look at those high-waist jeans.
+I was quite sure they were fashionable at that time.

 And this was taken during our survival camp where I almost lost my front tooth setting up that yellow tent.

 Hang on, before I end my trip down the memory lane, let me first show you our glamour shot taken during our Junior-Senior Prom.
 Remember ‘King and Queen of Hearts’ and ‘Got to Believe in Magic‘?
 How about your first dance?
 Ah wonderful, isn’t it, to able to reminisce about all these…